-Definition: Literature for use by N.A. service committees, intended for addicts and non-addicts, printed to indicate that it is to be distributed through a service committee, and not to be used in N.A. meetings.
+Definition: Literature for use by NA service committees, intended for addicts and nonaddicts, printed to indicate that it is to be distributed through a service committee, and not to be used in NA meetings.
 Process: The originating committee will be responsible for the production of the draft of the piece.
-(The originator may use resources including, but not limited to, the Board of Trustees, area and regional subcommittees, other WSC committees, appointed ad hoc committees, not necessarily limited to committee members, and WSO staff.)
-The draft will be submitted to the Joint Administrative Committee, which will determine if the piece is to be referred back to the originating committee and/or other WSC committees and boards.
+(The originator may use resources including, but not limited to, the World Service Board, area and regional subcommittees, other WSC committees, appointed ad hoc committees, not necessarily limited to committee members, and WSO staff.)
+The draft will be submitted to the Interim Committee, which will determine if the piece is to be referred back to the originating committee and/or other WSC committees and boards.
 If, however, the submitted work is recommended for WSC approval, it shall be distributed to all WSC participants at least ninety days prior to the annual WSC meeting with notification that it is pending WSC approval.

-P.I.
-Tapes: A tape review subcommittee consisting of three WSC P.I. participants will review and approve for sale by the WSO all service-related P.I. tapes.
+Pl Tapes: A tape review subcommittee consisting of three WSC Pl participants will review and approve for sale by the WSO all service-related Pl tapes.